-- Deleting the dummy Post: Dashboard > Posts menu > All Posts sub-menu > Hit on Trash command under the post title from the list
+- Delete the dummy Post: Dashboard > Posts menu > All Posts sub-menu > Hit the Trash command under the post title from the list.

 - Deleting the WordPress Comment: Dashboard > Comments menu > Hit on Trash command under comment from the list

-- Deleting the Plugin: Dashboard > Plugins menu > Installed Plugins > Click on Deactivate command under the Plugin name from the list and after refresh just Delete it
+- Deleting the Plugin: Dashboard > Plugins menu > Installed Plugins > Click on Deactivate command under the Plugin name from the list, and after the refresh, Delete it.

-The post and comments that are trashed can be deleted from the Trash tab under each section.
+We can delete the trashed posts and comments from the Trash tab under each section.

 Watch Video Demo of Dashboard and Settings

-Hope you liked the video, please subscribe to our channel for interesting update and videos.
+I hope you liked the video; please subscribe to our channel for exciting updates and videos.

 What’s next in the #WordPressBlog Series?

-Now that you got familiarized with the WordPress dashboard and also completed the initial settings, we can move ahead with changing the appearance of WordPress.
+Now that you are familiar with the WordPress dashboard and completed the initial settings, we can move ahead with changing the appearance of WordPress.